 - The plume will continue to rise until it reaches a height where the density and temperature of the surrounding air are equal.

-Lofting Plume
+Lofting Plume types

 In air pollution meteorology, a lofting plume rises above a stable layer of air, enhancing dispersion.
 This plume type benefits from favorable plume behavior for pollutant spread.